zaneali1/ScientificComputing/README.md

 - **Function.jpg:** A plot of the function exp(-x)sin(x) between 0 and π, which is to be to be integrated using different numerical integration techniques between the limits 0 and 2.
 The range, function and limits can all be defined by the user.

-- **TrapeziumRuleTable:**: A table of approximations for the integral of the function provided to numericalintegration.py which have been calculated by the trapezium rule, where n is the number of trapezia.
+- **TrapeziumRuleTable:** A table of approximations for the integral of the function provided to numericalintegration.py which have been calculated by the trapezium rule, where n is the number of trapezia.

 - **TrapeziumErrorPlot:** Plot of the relative error against the number of subintervals for the Trapezium Rule using a log10 - log10 scale.